GAMS-dev/gamsworld/PrincetonLib/Cute/README.md

 #  Cute models

-These models were created by Hande Yurttan anda translated to GAMS by Andre Savitsky.
+These models were created by Hande Yurttan and translated to GAMS by Andre Savitsky.

 Total number of models:   738